cypress-io/cypress/docs/source/guides/core-concepts/aliases-variables-in-an-async-world.md

 cy.get("table").find("tr").as("rows")
 ```

 Internally, Cypress has made a reference to the `<tr>` collection returned as the alias "rows".
-To reference these same "rows" later, you can use the [`cy.get`](https://on.cypress.io/api/get) command.
+To reference these same "rows" later, you can use the {% url `cy.get()` get %} command.

 ```javascript
 // Cypress returns the reference to the <tr>'s